快速導覽

 If you only have 1-2 people traveling at the same time, it will be more cost-effective to book Hong Kong Airport Express tickets.
 But if you have 3-4 people traveling at the same time, as long as you choose the Hong Kong Airport private transfer service, the average transportation fee per person will be much cheaper than taking the Hong Kong Airport Express.

-In addition, you can book a ticket suitable for use in Hong Kong before departure.7 days travel internet SIM card, the price is about HKD $80.
+In addition, you can book a 7-day travel Internet SIM card suitable for use in Hong Kong before departure.
+The price is about HKD $80.
 You only need to go to the counter at the airport on the day you arrive in Hong Kong to collect it, and it is guaranteed to be in stock, so you don’t need to spend time trying your luck at the convenience store.

 Book Hong Kong Airport Transportation Plan: Hong Kong Airport Express Ticket,Hong Kong Airport Private Transfer